 The research of Paisley et al. (2003; 2011) was used to construct a single score - the Total Reactive Phosphorus Index (TRPI).
-This score indicates the TRP effect on the macroinvertebrate community.
-The strength of the statistical association of macroinvertebrate families with TRP (from Paisley et al. 2003; 2011) was used to assign macroinvertebrate families into sensitivity groups (Supplementary A), adopting the principle of the Lotic-invertebrate index for Flow Evaluation (LIFE) and PSI scores for assessment of flow stress and fine sediment pressures, respectively (Extence et al. 1999; Extence et al. 2013).
-The sensitivity grouping of families depends on the river type (Table 1), which must be known to partition macroinvertebrate families into appropriate groups and allow comparison of TRPI values between different river types.
+This score indicates the TRP impact on the macroinvertebrate community.
+The strength of the statistical association of macroinvertebrate families with TRP, based on modelling for different seasons and river types (Paisley et al. 2003; 2011), was used to assign macroinvertebrate families into sensitivity groups (Supplementary A), adopting the principle of the Lotic-invertebrate index for Flow Evaluation (LIFE), Community Conservation Index (CCI) and PSI scores used in the UK for assessment of flow stress, conservation value, and fine sediment pressures, respectively (Extence et al. 1999; Chadd and Extence, 2004; Extence et al. 2013).
 Sensitivity groups A and B indicate high and moderate sensitivity to TRP, respectively, whereas categories C and D indicate tolerance and high tolerance to TRP, respectively (Table 2).
+The purpose of the sensitivity categories is to weight the abundance of a macroinvertebrate family according to its sensitivity or tolerance to TRP.

 The classification was then used to develop a TRPI score, using the same computational structure as the PSI (Extence et al. 2013).
-The resultant score describes the percentage of the total score made up by TRP sensitive taxa, and is calculated as:
+The resultant score describes the percentage of TRP sensitive taxa present in a sample, and is calculated as:

-176 $$TRPI = \frac{\sum Nutrient \ scores \ for \ Groups \ A \& B}{\sum Nutrient \ scores \ for \ Groups \ A, B, C, D} \times 100$$ invertebrates depends on the river type, which can be determined by examination of Table 1.
+176 $$TRPI = \frac{\sum Nutrient \ scores \ for \ Groups \ A \& B}{\sum Nutrient \ scores \ for \ Groups \ A, B, C, D} \times 100$$

+To calculate the TRPI, the taxa comprising the sample must be partitioned into their respective sensitivity group using Supplementary Material A. The grouping of invertebrates depends on the river type, which can be determined by examination of Table 1.
 When selecting from the table, weighting should be given to the closest substrate composition at the sample site, followed by alkalinity and altitude.
 In addition, look-up tables are dependent on the season the sample was collected (spring or autumn).
 Once river type and season have been identified, the correct look-up table can be selected from Supplementary Material A. The nutrient score for each group is then calculated using Table 2, which is abundance weighted, following the principle of other UK biomonitoring tools (e.g., PSI and LIFE score).
 The TRPI score ranges from 0, indicating that TRP-sensitive taxa are absent from the sample and, therefore, the site is likely to be heavily TRP impacted, to 100, which indicates 100% of the community is TRP-sensitive and, therefore, the site is likely to have limited TRP concentrations (Table 3).